puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

 ### Option A (Recommended): Issue certificates to all Puppet nodes

-This option is recommended, it is better tested, and what the Puppet team optimizes for when they're developing.
+This option is recommended.
+The Puppet team optimizes for this option when they're developing, and it is better tested.

 When talking to PuppetDB, `puppet apply` can use the certificates issued by a Puppet master's certificate authority.
 You can issue certificates to every node by setting up a Puppet master server with dummy manifests, running `puppet agent --test` one time on every node, signing every certificate request on the Puppet master, and running `puppet agent --test` again on every node.